``Naked and Unashamed: Sex, Shame and Faith``

-This year’s Lutheran Studies Conference will take place from 1 p.m. to 5 p.m., concluding with a keynote lecture in the evening at 7 p.m. in the Scandinavian Cultural Center of the Anderson University Center.
+This year’s Lutheran Studies Conference will take place from 1 p.m. to 5 p.m. in the Scandinavian Center of Anderson University Center.
+It concludes with a keynote lecture in the evening at 7 p.m. in Lagerquist Concert Hall.

 The conference is free and open to the public and is made possible by the generosity of the anonymous donors who endowed the University Chair in Lutheran Studies.